leafo/ludum-dare-24/readme.md

 ## About

-Made in 48 hours for Ludum Dare 48
+Made in 72 hours for Ludum Dare Jam 24
 (c) Leaf "leafo" Corcoran 2012 <http://leafo.net>

 Must be run with Love 0.8.0 if using the `.love` file.